NLog/NLog.github.io/_posts/2020-03-20-nlog-4-7-has-been-released.md

 ---
 layout: post
-title: NLog 4.7 is live!
+title: NLog 4.7 has been released!
 ---

 NLog 4.7 marks another year of new features and performance improvements.